noaa-onms/cinms/modals/_captions.md

 ### Details

 Time series of silver (as μg/g dry weight) in _Mytilus_ spp. at Fraser Point, Santa Cruz Island is shown above.
-Data is from NOAA’s Mussel Watch Program (monitored 1986-2010).
+Data is from NOAA's Mussel Watch Program (monitored 1986-2010).
 Silver values have been slowly declining in _Mytilus_ spp. tissue.
 There are multiple potential explanations for this finding, including limited spatial resolution, limited recent data, possible return to background levels consistent with the southern California mainland after remediation, or improved instrumentation and analytics that have been developed since data collection began.
 Due to this, more through research and data collection is required to confirm this trend.

 ## Figure App.E.11.5.